Georgia to postpone primaries over virus; 2nd state to do so

 The action followed Republican Gov. Brian Kemp’s signature of an emergency declaration that unlocked sweeping powers to fight COVID-19.
 In a speech Saturday, the governor renewed a call for places of worship, schools and others to consider canceling large gatherings as cases in the state rise.

-On Friday, Louisiana became the first state to push back its presidential primaries.
+On Friday, Louisiana became the first state to postpone its presidential primaries due to the virus.

 As of Saturday, the virus had infected more than 150,000 people worldwide and killed over 5,600.
 Georgia is reporting 66 confirmed cases, with most concentrated around metro Atlanta.
 One death in the state has been attributed to the virus.